 The Sunburst recommendation for bay windows: Cellular shades, Roman shades, or plantation shutters.
 Both cellular and roman shades work well with bay windows because each shade covers an individual pane, giving you some flexibility in how much surface area you want covered.
 Similarly, plantation shutters can be installed on each individual pane on your bay windows, but are able to give you even more freedom in window coverage with the moving tilt-rod and louvers.

-Regardless of their shape or style, windows that are located near your ceiling can be difficult to put window treatments on.
-In many cases, the window tops are beyond your reach, and breaking out a stepladder every day becomes a hassle.
-So homeowners in Denver with taller windows might want to choose a window treatment that you can either keep in a single position, or open and shut remotely.
-It would be even better if that window treatment could also effectively block outside light from coming through.
+No matter their shape or style, windows that are located near your ceiling can be difficult to put window treatments on.
+In many cases, the window tops are beyond your reach, and getting the stepladder out every day becomes a hassle.
+So Denver homeowners with taller windows might want to choose a window treatment that you can either keep in a single position, or open and shut remotely.
+It would be even better if that window treatment could also effectively block outside light from coming in.

 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Motorized shades can open and close with the quick push of a button, eliminating any hassle whatsoever.
 Alternatively, with plantation shutters several homeowners choose to position the louvers in a single ideal position, and seldom, if ever reposition the louvers.
 Both options solve the biggest problem of high ceiling windows!